Ashok Jivraj Rabheru

 Sir Ashok Jivraj Rabheru (6 April 1952 – 23 December 2022) was a British businessman.
 He was the chairman of Genisys Group.
 He served as a trustee for the Duke of Edinburgh's Award from 2000 to 2010, and was a core member of the steering group to raise funds for its Golden Jubilee anniversary in 2006.
 He was chairman of the joint funding board for UK and international engagements.

 Early life and education

 Rabheru was born in Morogoro, Tanzania, the ninth of ten children of Raliat and Jivraj.
 His father was originally from Gujarat, India.

 In 1967, Rabheru emigrated to the United Kingdom when he was 15 years old.
 Rabheru studied at Kingston College and earned his degree from University College London in (B.Sc.).
 He also held an (M.Phil.) from Royal Holloway, University of London in Applied Mathematics.

 Career

 Rabheru started his IT career by forming Genisys Group in the year 1985 with just 5 employees and today the company has grown to be a global IT services provider with 1000+ employees.
 Over the last three decades, the company has helped enterprises reimagine their businesses in the digital world, by offering comprehensive IT solutions backed with experience, commitment and strategy.

+The company was founded in the United Kingdom in 1993 as a family-run value-added reseller of hardware and software solutions.
+Over time, it expanded into enterprise technology services, focusing on cloud, data, artificial intelligence, and digital transformation.
+Following its integration into Bandhan Group, the business was rebranded as Bandhan Technologies, with Rabheru's vision of using technology to solve real business problems continuing to shape the organisation's direction.